 • is for children of all ages and not just the very young,

-• can be very effective in supporting a child, young person, and/or their family to step down from statutory services and prevent the escalation of issues.
+• can be very effective in supporting a child, young person, and their family to step down from statutory services and prevent the escalation of issues.

 • is important because there is clear evidence that it results in better outcomes for children.